About the Baywood Community

-Baywood offers neighborhood communities that share a mix of one- and two-story detached residences and townhome units ranging from 1700 square feet to over 3500 square feet.
-As of early 2017, five phases of construction have been completed; a sixth is essentially completed; and several townhome/cottages and single family homes have been constructed and are occupied in the seventh and eighth phases of the community.
+Baywood offers neighborhood communities that share a mix of one- and two-story detached residences and townhome units ranging from around 1700 square feet to slightly over 3500 square feet.
+As of early 2022, five phases of construction have been completed; a sixth is essentially completed; and several townhome/cottages and single family homes have been constructed and are occupied in a seventh and eighth phases of the community.
+A ninth phase is now under development.

 Baywood Homes, LLC

-has a newly-opened Sales office at the Route 24 entrance, and is the sales agent for all new homes in the community.
+staffs a Sales office at the Route 24 entrance, and is the sales agent for all new homes in the community.
 As licensed realtors, they also manage a portfolio of pre-owned homes.

 We invite you to learn more about our community and the possibilities of home ownership in Baywood by visiting the website of Baywood Homes, LLC